micheljung/JSkills/README.md

 License
 -------

-See `LICENSE.txt` in the project root.
+See `LICENSE` in the project root.